Saymanning/Honey_Bee_Colony_Loss_US/README.md

 ### Purpose of this analysis:

-  The purpose of this project is to analyze the data on Honey Bee Colony Loss from 2010 to 2020 to determine at what levels stressors are causing or contributing to the decline of Managed Honey Bee colonies in the US in order to determine where funding and research efforts should be focused.
+  The purpose of this project is to analyze the data on Honey Bee Colony Loss from 2010 to 2020 to determine at what levels differnet stressors, mainly "The Four P's", are causing or contributing to the decline of managed honey bee colonies in the US in order to determine where funding and funding for research should be focused.

   This analysis was selected because we want to highlight the growing decline of Honey Bee colonies in the U.S.